60+ Hospitality statistics & trends you didn’t know about [2024 update]

 30 Dec 2023 · 12

-The hospitality industry is adapting to a post-pandemic world defined by remote working, virtual meetings, mobile accessibility, and new concerns about health and safety.
+The hospitality industry has adapted to recent changes driven by remote work, virtual meetings, mobile accessibility, and growing health and safety concerns.

 The international hospitality industry at a glance